dolfin-adjoint/pyadjoint/docs/source/documentation/custom_functions.rst

 So what is going on here:

-- We check whether or not we should be annotating, if the user passes
+- We check whether or not we should be annotating.
+If the user passes

   .. code-block:: python